-National or regional strategies for maintaining and/or enhancing the HCV 2 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 2: Strategies that fully maintain the extent and intactness of the forest ecosystems and the viability of their biodiversity concentrations, including plant and animal indicator species, keystone species, and/or guilds associated with large intact natural forest ecosystems .
+National or regional strategies for maintaining and/or enhancing the HCV 2 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIM F BAI SLIM F For all HCV 2 Interpretations: Strategies that fully maintain the extent and intactness of the forest ecosystems and the viability of their biodiversity concentrations, including plant and animal indicator species, keystone species, and/or guilds associated with large intact natural forest ecosystems .
 Examples include protection zones and set-aside areas, with any commercial activity in areas that are not set-aside being limited to low- intensity operations that fully maintain forest structure, composition, regeneration, and disturbance patterns at all times.
-For all HCV 2: Where enhancement is identified as the objective , measures to restore and reconnect forest ecosystems , their intactness, and habitats that support natural biological diversity are in place.

-For all HCV 2: Strategies should also include measures to protect forests and ecosystems from illegal logging, bauxite mining, and other development.
-For IFLs: The core area of each Intact Forest Landscape within the Management Unit is protected, comprising at least 80% of the Intact Forest Landscapes within the Management Unit .
-See also Annex H of FSC (2017).
-X X
+X X For all HCV 2: Where enhancement is identified as the objective, measures to restore and reconnect forest ecosystems, their intactness, and habitats that support natural biological diversity are in place. Х Х For all HCV 2: Management in cooperation with Indigenous Peoples with Iegal or customary rights to the forest, that maintains and enhances the HCVs.
+For all HCV 2: Consider low-impact enterprises managed by Indigenous Peoples, eco-tourism, sustainable levels of NTFP harvest, and other alternatives to more intensive or commercial resource extraction.
+(Per: FSC, 2018b; others) For all HCV 2: Use regular patrols to prevent unauthorized activities, including in cooperation with Indigenous Peoples .
+(Per: FSC, 2018a) For RAMSAR sites Consider the information at RAMSAR sites (References) Х Х Where commercial logging or other resource extraction is authorized within or adjacent to HCV areas, including where there is risk of corruption: See the Strategy for HCV 1.
+Where agricultural or grazing intrusions threaten HCVs : Protect the HCV areas from intrusion and conversion.
+Work with local communities to identify alternative agricultural sites and/or improve productivity in areas in use outside the HCV areas.
+(Per: FSC, 2018b) Where mining threatens HCVs or HCV areas: See the Strategy for HCV 1.
+Where non-native trees have been planted within HCV 2 areas and enhancement is an objective : Restore natural forest species, either through natural succession or as part of active management.
+(Per: Njagi, 2016)

-Methodologies and Best Available Information\ for monitoring programs for HCV 2:
+Methodologies and Best Available Information for monitoring programs for HCV 2: